Hendrikjen/pedigree_programme/README.md

  # pedigree programme

 The programme, described in the following, is a pedigree analysis tool, which was developed and implemented as part of a bioinformatic's master thesis in 2023 at Leipzig University.
 It is a C++ written console application, which was designed to calculate dyadic relatedness coefficients from a given pedigree without being limited by the number of considered generations, the number of individuals, or the depth and incompleteness of the pedigree itself.
 Additionally, the programme provides some further information about the respective relatedness paths between the focal individuals, such as the name and sex of ancestors along the path, the lowest common ancestors, the kinlabel, or the minimal detectable inbreeding value for each individual.
-The functionality and accuracy was adequately tested with multiple simulated populations as well as with a real pedigree of over 12 000 rhesus macaques from the free-ranging population on Cayo Santiago, Puerto Rico. [^1]
+The functionality and accuracy was adequately tested with multiple simulated populations as well as with an existing partial pedigree, based on the free-ranging population on Cayo Santiago (Puerto Rico) that covers a time span of over 60 years and consists of a total of 12 049 individuals [^1].
+Contrary to other pedigree anaylsis programmes, which are often limited in the number of considered generations (like [^1]), the graph-theoretical approach enables a generational unrestricted calculation of the dyadic relatedness coefficients.

-Since scientists working on wild populations often have to deal with incomplete pedigrees (e.g. due to unknown sires), the second part of the programme focuses on an implementation of an adapted simulated annealing algorithm to find the best fully-reconstructed pedigree solution based on realized relatedness values, obtained from whole genome sequencing data or sets of single nucleotide polymorphisms. [^2] [^3] Eventually, it aims to provide a pedigree without gaps for which the difference between the given realized relatedness values and the simultaneously calculated pedigree-derived relatedness coeffiecients is minimal over all dyads (see more informations in the section _Implementation/Simulated annealing_)
+Since scientists working on wild populations often have to deal with partial pedigrees (e.g. due to unknown sires), the second part of the programme focuses on an implementation of an adapted simulated annealing algorithm to find the best fully-reconstructed pedigree solution based on realized relatedness values, obtained from whole genome sequencing data or sets of single nucleotide polymorphisms. [^2] [^3] Eventually, it aims to provide a pedigree without gaps for which the difference between the given realized relatedness values and the simultaneously calculated pedigree-derived relatedness coeffiecients is minimal over all dyads (see more informations in the section _Implementation/Simulated annealing_)

 ## Getting Started
 <details>